FuelLabs/fuels-ts/apps/docs/src/guide/wallet-manager/locking-and-unlocking-wallet-manager.md

 ## Updating the Password

-To change the current password, invoke the `updatePassphrase` method, providing both the old and new passwords:
+To change the current password, invoke the `updatePassphrase` method, provide both the old and new passwords:

 <<< @/../../docs-snippets/src/guide/wallet-manager/locking-and-unlocking-wallet-manager.test.ts#locking-and-unlocking-wallet-manager-5{ts:line-numbers}